A Letter From the CEO

 Ask Your Employer to Match Gifts

 Many companies offer matching donations to double the impact of your gift.
-Some employers will even match your volunteer time!
+See if your employer will match your donation to LifeMoves.

 Include LifeMoves in Your Estate Plan

 By making a gift through your will or trust, you can leave a legacy of shelter and services for local homeless families and individuals for years to come.
-To learn more, contact Nandini Gondhalekar.
+To learn more, contact Katherine Finnigan.

 Volunteer Virtually with Your Company

 Create fun and engaging team-building activities that make an impact for people in need.
-Contact Donna Hope.
+Contact Marissa Dong.

 Contribute Pro Bono Skills